 Not only can you watch the likes of past champions Tiger Woods, Phil Mickelson, Dustin Johnson and Jordan Spieth play the AT&T Pebble Beach Pro-Am each February, but they’re also regularly joined on the course by golf-infatuated celebrities such as pop star Justin Timberlake; NFL MVPs Tom Brady, Peyton Manning and Aaron Rodgers; comedians Bill Murray and George Lopez; and NHL great Wayne Gretzky, along with many more popular draws.

 If you asked golfers to name their favorite par-3, par-4 and par-5, there’s a good chance that all three holes could be found on Pebble Beach.
-The seventh hole is the most famous short par-3 in the world, the eighth hole might be the most heroic, and the 18th hole is celebrated as the best finishing par-5 in the game.
+The seventh hole is the most famous short par-3 in the world, the eighth hole might be the most heroic par-4 you’ll ever play, and the 18th hole is celebrated as the best finishing par-5 in the game.
 In all, nine holes are draped over oceanfront cliffs, and the stretch along the Pacific from Nos.
 4-10 is simply peerless.

 Photography by Channing Benjamin, Evan Schiller and PGA TOUR Images.